 One of the most popular posts on this blog has been an article I wrote in December 2009 titled: 5 Things To Know About The Miller Act.
-It’s been a long time since we discussed mechanic lien law in Florida, and so I’m inspired to write a top five post about Florida’s mechanic lien laws.
+It’s been a long time since we discussed mechanics lien law in Florida, and so I’m inspired to write a top five post about Florida’s mechanics lien laws.

 Parties looking to file a mechanics lien in Florida must comply with the statutes housed in Title 40, Chapter 713, Part I of the Florida Statutes, titled the “Construction Lien Law.”
 Here are the top five things you should know about these laws to preserve, perfect and enforce your mechanics lien rights.

 If you don’t deliver a preliminary notice at the start of furnishing labor or materials, you will likely lose your mechanics lien rights in Florida.
 All parties who did not contract directly with the property owner must serve a Notice to Owner within 45 days of furnishing labor and/or materials to the construction project.
 There are only two small exceptions to this requirement, as the requirement does not exist for pure individual laborers or for professionals (i.e. architects, engineers, etc.).

 The preliminary notice must contain all the information required by the statute (including a statutory WARNING statement), and must be sent to certain parties.
 Specifically, make sure you send the preliminary notice to those listed in any filed Notice of Commencement, and:

 - If hired by the general contractor, send the notice to the property owner;

 - If hired by a subcontractor, send the notice to the property owner and the general contractor; or